Scholarships and Tuition Fees

-The scholarship decisions are made based on academic evaluation of the applicants selected to the study programmes.
-Applications are evaluated in the programmes according to the predefined academic evaluation criteria (available on the programmes’ website).
+In Master's admissions, the scholarship decisions are made based on academic evaluation of the applicants selected to the degree programmes.
+Applications are evaluated in the programmes according to the predefined academic evaluation criteria that are available on the study option's website.

 Duration of scholarship

-The incentive based scholarship is 1 500 EUR.
+The incentive based scholarship is 1 500 euros.
 The scholarship is paid the following autumn term (or upon graduation, when applicable).

 Other scholarship possibilities